LEA 4 LAW ENFORCEMENT OPERATIONS AND PLANNING WITH CRIME MAPPING

 • 8.
 This shall not be fired upon except when its occupants pose imminent danger of causing death or injury to the police officer or any other person, and that the use of firearm does not create a danger to the public and outweight the likely benefits of its non-use.

-A) with a marked police vehicle
+A) a moving vehicle

 B) baton